Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 === When BDDs Work Well

 BDDs achieve good compression on systems with exploitable structure.
+For example, a 32-bit counter (with $2^32 approx 4$ billion states) can be represented with a BDD of just a few hundred nodes.
+A cache coherence protocol with $10^20$ states might need only $10^6$ BDD nodes --- a compression factor of $10^14$.
 The key patterns that BDDs handle efficiently are:

 *Regular structure*: